 When continuous strange behavior such as a rapid and jerky swimming pattern or frequent quivering of tank inhabitants is observed, many aquarists have discovered that the cause was stray voltage.
 Fish have sensors on their bodies, such as along the lateral line and on their noses, which are sensitive to changes in electricity in the water around them.
 When these sensors receive a continuous supply of abnormally high electricity, it throws their systems out of kilter.
-An example of how this has been put to our advantage in the "shark repelling" devices for swimmers and surfers that have been developed.
-These devices emit a small amount of electricity into the water around the swimmer/surfer which the sharks pick up as they approach, find that it makes them uncomfortable and so they swim away.
+An example of how this has been put to our advantage is in the "shark repelling" devices for swimmers and surfers that have been developed.
+These devices emit a small amount of electricity into the water around the swimmer/surfer, which the sharks pick up as they approach, find that it makes them uncomfortable and so they swim away.

 How to Test for Stray Voltage

 - Purchase or borrow a voltage meter.
 They can generally be found for less than $20 at most automotive parts or hardware stores.

 - Turn the selector to "120 AC Voltage."